Shad0w-ops/H.I.V.E/README.md

     john doe +1

-Or if the user wants to find another John Doe that has a GMail address attatched, they can search:
+Or, if the user wants to find another John Doe that has a GMail address attatched, they can search:

     john doe @gmail[.com]

+Also, if the user wants to search for a specific email or phone number without specifying a name they can do that as well.

 In the future, regex will be used to better sort text databases of all kinds.